Lewis Lockwood: Selected publications

 In addition, Lockwood is the author of many articles and other publications in both Renaissance and Beethoven studies, and was the founder of the yearbook Beethoven Forum.
 A list of his articles and books is included in The New Beethoven (Woodbridge: The Boydell Press), ed. by Jeremy Yudkin (2020), xv-xix.
-A redent article on the Beethoven manuscripts in the Juilliard School Library in New York City, appeared in "Juilliard School Library: Music Manuscripts & Other Treasures by and for Performers", ed. by Jane Gottlieb and Richard Griscom (Scala Publishers, New York, 2024),51-69.
+A recent article on the Beethoven manuscripts in the Juilliard School Library in New York City, appeared in "Juilliard School Library: Music Manuscripts & Other Treasures by and for Performers", ed. by Jane Gottlieb and Richard Griscom (Scala Publishers, New York, 2024),51-69.

 Personal life

 Lockwood was married to Doris Hoffmann Lockwood from 1953 until her untimely death in 1992, and they had two children, Daniel Lockwood and Alison Lockwood Cronson.
 His two grandchildren are Rachel Cronson and Jeremy Cronson.
 In 1997, he married Ava Bry Penman.